Hungary Industrial Production Growth Highest In 9 Months

-BRUSSELS (dpa-AFX) - Hungary's industrial production rose to the highest in nine months in October, data from the Hungarian Central Statistical Office showed on Friday.
+BRUSSELS (dpa-AFX) - Hungary's industrial production rose at the fastest rate in nine months in October, data from the Hungarian Central Statistical Office showed on Friday.

 Industrial production grew a working-day adjusted 2.7 percent year-on-year in October, after a 1.0 percent decrease in September.

-The latest growth in output was the highest since January, when it was 3.1 percent.
+The latest growth in output was the biggest since January, when production rose 3.1 percent.

 A growth in production was observed in manufacture of transport equipment, manufacture of computer, electronic and optical products, while a decline was seen in the majority of manufacturing subsections, manufacture of food products, beverages and tobacco products, the agency said.